odoo/documentation/content/developer/reference/frontend/owl_components.rst

 There are two ways to define your Notebook pages to instanciate, either by using `slot`'s, or by passing a dedicated `props`.

+A page can be disabled with the `isDisabled` attribute, set directly on the slot node, or in the page declaration, if the Notebook is used with the `pages` given as props.
+Once disabled, the corresponding tab is greyed out and set as inactive as well.

 Props
 ~~~~~